matt-bentley/MultiContainerCI/README.md

 - Execute a command on each image.
 This can be used for DevSecOps processes such as image scanning
 - Promote images from one registry to another

 The repository uses docker-compose **profiles** to control which images actions are performed on.
-Profiles can also be used to distrobute actions across parallel processes to improve build/scan times.
+Profiles can also be used to distrobute actions across parallel processes/jobs to improve build/scan times.

 ## Sample Project